Brouwer–Hilbert controversy: Background

-Brief history of Brouwer and intuitionism
+History of Intuitionism

-Brouwer in effect founded the mathematical philosophy of intuitionism as a challenge to the then-prevailing formalism of David Hilbert and his collaborators Paul Bernays, Wilhelm Ackermann, John von Neumann and others.
-As a variety of constructive mathematics, intuitionism is essentially a philosophy of the foundations of mathematics.
-It is sometimes and rather simplistically characterized by saying that its adherents refuse to use the law of excluded middle in mathematical reasoning.
+Brouwer founded the mathematical philosophy of intuitionism as a challenge to the prevailing formalism of David Hilbert and his colleagues, Paul Bernays, Wilhelm Ackermann, John von Neumann, and others.
+As a variety of constructive mathematics, intuitionism is a philosophy of the foundations of mathematics which rejects the law of excluded middle in mathematical reasoning.

-In 1908: "...
-Brouwer, in a paper entitled 'The untrustworthiness of the principles of logic', challenged the belief that the rules of the classical logic, which have come down to us essentially from Aristotle (384–322 B.C.) have an absolute validity, independent of the subject matter to which they are applied".

-"After completing his dissertation (1907: see Van Dalen), Brouwer made a conscious decision temporarily to keep his contentious ideas under wraps and to concentrate on demonstrating his mathematical prowess" (Davis (2000), p.
-95); by 1910 he had published a number of important papers, in particular the fixed-point theorem.
-Hilbert the formalist with whom the intuitionist Brouwer would ultimately spend years in conflict admired the young man and helped him receive a regular academic appointment (1912) at the University of Amsterdam.
-It was then that "Brouwer felt free to return to his revolutionary project which he was now calling intuitionism".

-In the later 1920s, Brouwer became involved in a public and demeaning controversy with Hilbert over editorial policy at Mathematische Annalen, at that time a leading learned journal.
+After completing his dissertation, Brouwer decided not to share his philosophy until he had established his career.
+By 1910, he had published a number of important papers, in particular the fixed-point theorem.
+Hilbert admired Brouwer and helped him receive a regular academic appointment in 1912 at the University of Amsterdam.
+After becoming established, Brouwer decided to return to intuitionism.
+In the later 1920s, Brouwer became involved in a public controversy with Hilbert over editorial policy at Mathematische Annalen, at that time a leading learned journal.
 He became relatively isolated; the development of intuitionism at its source was taken up by his student Arend Heyting.